In May 2019, Peggy Setliff had her first 3-D mammogram following a 4-year lapse in annual mammograms.

 In September, Dr. Robinson performed a lumpectomy, removing the non-cancerous abnormal tissue, then referred Setliff to Dr. Jones for ongoing preventive breast care.
 “I may be one of the few oncologists who is happy to see these non-cancerous lesions.
 Most oncologists treat people with cancer; I want to stop it before it starts,” says Dr. Jones.

-“Peggy had dense breast tissue, which, coupled with her age and her family history, put her at a 50.8 percent risk of developing breast cancer in her lifetime versus a 7.5 percent average risk for a woman her age,” says Dr. Jones.
+“Peggy had dense breast tissue, which, coupled with her age and her family history, put her at a 50.8% risk of developing breast cancer in her lifetime versus a 7.5% average risk for a woman her age,” says Dr. Jones.

 Dr. Jones created a personalized plan for Setliff that includes the use of tamoxifen, a hormonal drug therapy that blocks the effects of estrogen in breast tissue, reducing breast tissue density; annual MRIs and mammograms, staggered every 6 months; physical breast exams every 6 months; increased exercise; and changes to her diet.

 “Peggy is now healthier, happier and more knowledgeable,” says Dr. Jones.
 “She is taking control of her health.”